raul23/equifax-data-breach/README.rst

 the DOJ that four PLA members are responsible for the Equifax data breach.

-However, `RT`_ is among the only news sites that questioned the link between the four PLA members and the data breach as promulgated by the DOJ:
+However, `RT`_ is among the only news sites that questioned the link between the four alleged PLA members and the data breach as promulgated by the DOJ:

   It remains unclear how the DOJ concluded that four members of the Chinese military were responsible, whether they were supposedly acting on their own or on state orders, or how it intends to bring them to a US court.

-Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four suspected Chinese hackers were members of the PLA:
+Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four alleged Chinese hackers were members of the PLA:

   It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
 No military ranks were